On this dayDec 05, 1910

 On December 5, 1910, Chief Justice Shepard of the District Court of Appeals in Washington D.C., ruled that Isabel Wall, an eight-year-old girl, was prohibited from attending the local white public school because she was 1/16th Black.
 The court held that any child with an “admixture of colored blood” would be classified as such; thus, Isabel would be made to attend a separate school for Black children.

 The decision in Oyster v.
 Wall came just over a decade after the Supreme Court’s ruling in Plessy v.
-Ferguson (1896), which held that the United States Constitution permitted the racial segregation of public facilities.
+Ferguson (1896), which held that the U.S. Constitution permitted the racial segregation of public facilities.
 Isabel’s parents filed a lawsuit against the D.C.
 School Board objecting to the law providing for segregated schooling, but also arguing that, even if segregation was appropriate, their child was not Black.

 Growing up, Isabel had been “treated and recognized by her neighbors and friends” as white, according to court filings.
 The School Board, however, refused to admit her into Brookland White School on account of her “blood,” which they believed made her ineligible to attend school with white students.